m0nk3y500/YourFireDiary/README.md

 If you want to run localy:

+Clone the Resp from here:

 ```
 git clone https://github.com/m0nk3y500/YourFireDiary.git
 ```

+Go into the workfolder:
 ```
 cd YourFireDiary
 ```

+Creation of virtual environments:
 ```
 python -m venv venv
 ```